 A stunning split level house offering very generous family accommodation which could easily lend itself to use as a main home plus annexe.
 The property is situated in the small hamlet of Blackdown in Dorset, close to the villages of Thorncombe, Marshwood and Broadwindsor.
 With a half acre of garden and beautiful views, the property makes a delightful rural home within easy reach of the coast at Lyme Regis.
-The flexible accommodation comprises four bedrooms and an attic room, master with en-suite shower room, two further bathrooms, entrance hall with cloakroom, large family kitchen/dining room with AGA, utility room, lounge, snug, study, rear conservatory (lower level) with cloakroom and front conservatory/dining room off the lounge.
+The flexible accommodation comprises five bedrooms (one with restricted head height), master with en-suite shower room, two further bathrooms, entrance hall with cloakroom, large family kitchen/dining room with AGA, utility room, lounge, snug, study, rear conservatory (lower level) with cloakroom and front conservatory/dining room off the lounge.
 There are two staircases offering great flexibility for the house to accommodate differing needs.
 Outside, there is a large tandem garage/workshop, driveway parking for several vehicles and a generous garden with different sections for play, produce and relaxation, including a large patio, a small orchard, a green house, a summer house and several sheds.
 The property is fully double glazed with central heating fuelled by a combination of the oil fired boiler, the wood burning stove and solar PV panels, which provide electricity as well as hot water heating.

 Blackdown is a pretty hamlet with a lovely Church and village hall.
 The nearest shop is at Marshwood village, just over 2 miles to the south, where there is also a Primary School in the Woodroffe pyramid, a Church and car repair/MOT centre.
 Thorncombe village (which also has a Primary school and village shop) is a similar distance.
 The market town of Bridport and the seaside resort of Lyme Regis are almost equidistant, each being just over 10 miles away from the property.
 Axminster is just over 8 miles to the south and going north about5.5 miles is the nearest town, which is Crewkerne where there is a mainline train station with regular services to London Waterloo.
 Crewkerne also has a swimming pool as well as a small shopping centre with Waitrose, Lidl and the Co-op supermarkets.